-We're limiting who's around the hospital.
-We've restricted visitor access to UVA Medical Center and UVA Children’s to protect patients and visitors.
+We've restricted visitor access to the hospital and our clinics to protect patients and visitors.
 See the updated visitor guidelines.

 Staff that can work remotely are doing so.
 And we've restricted business visits, volunteers, and other kinds of visitors, too.

 Testing Hospital Patients

 All patients admitted to stay in the hospital are tested for COVID-19.
 This allows us to care for you while keeping you, your family, and our team members safe.
 There is no cost for a test if you're staying in the hospital.

 All patients and visitors are issued masks when entering our facilities.
 We continue to ensure our team members wear personal protective equipment (PPE) in accordance with Centers for Disease Control (CDC) guidelines and industry best practices.

 We continue to collaborate closely with the Virginia Department of Health and the CDC.
 We'll coordinate our actions with our public health partners.

 Our researchers are doing everything they can to address the coronavirus outbreak.
 That includes working on a vaccine and investigating potential treatments.